Diagnosis of Food Allergies - Skin testing, Blood tests, and unproven/dubious tests

 The strength of food skin testing is that it is inexpensive, easy to do, very well tolerated by even small children, is fast (results in 15-

-reaction to foods, the size of the reaction is predictive of the chance of a reaction.
-The bigger the wheal, the more likely a reaction
+severity of a reaction to foods, the size of the reaction is predictive of the chance of a reaction.
+The bigger the wheal, the more

-One promising use of the RAST is to help assess when someone is outgrowing their food allergy.
-If the RAST values decrease
+One promising use of the blood test is to help assess when someone is outgrowing their food allergy.
+If the values decrease over

 allergies revealed that certain cut-off values could be helpful in determining if someone with a particular food allergy would react to